KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 ### uniform.count

 When defined, the uniform is an array of `count` elements of the specified type.
 Otherwise, the uniform is not an array.
 When defined, `value`'s length must equal `count`, times the number of components in the `type`, e.g., `3` for `FLOAT_VEC3`.
-A uniform array of scalar values is not the same as a uniform vector of the same size; for example, when count is 2 and type is 5126 (FLOAT), the uniform is an array of two floating-point values, not a FLOAT_VEC2.
+A uniform array of scalar values is not the same as a uniform vector of the same size; for example, when count is 2 and type is `5126` (`FLOAT`), the uniform is an array of two floating-point values, not a `FLOAT_VEC2`.
 When a glTF-defined semantic is used, the semantic must be `JOINTMATRIX`; application-specific uniforms can be arrays and, therefore, define `count`.

 * **Type**: `integer`
 * **Required**: No